MykahTheAnalyst/HealthcareAnalytics/README.md

 ---

 ## 📌 Introduction
 Hi there!
 I’m a Operations Analyst with a passion for transforming complex data into actionable insights that improve patient care, operational efficiency, and organizational outcomes.
-With hands-on experience in data analytics, process improvement, and stakeholder collaboration across healthcare and benefits administration environments, I specialize in turning real-world problems into data-driven solutions.
+With hands-on experience in data analytics, process improvement, and stakeholder collaboration across healthcare and financial benefits administration environments, I specialize in turning real-world problems into data-driven solutions.

 This portfolio showcases end-to-end analytics and optimization projects in the healthcare data and systems domain.